 Learning how to communicate your research is invaluable in terms of your professional development and can be an important part of your career as a graduate student and beyond.
-Join us in this four-week program to develop your written, visual, and spoken communication skills.
-This program brings together GPSPD partners from the Writing Center, the UT Libraries, and the Graduate School to help you as you answer the question “What’s Your Work About?”
+Join us in this five-week program to develop your written, visual, and spoken communication skills.
+This program brings together GPSPD partners from the Judith Anderson Herbert Writing Center, the UT Libraries, and the Graduate School to help you as you answer the question “What’s Your Work About?”

 Crafting Clear and Compelling Abstracts

 This workshop will outline the purpose, expectations, and general structure of an abstract, a genre used to communicate complex ideas concisely for other researchers.
 The session is designed for graduate students who are or will be preparing to submit an abstract to present at a conference or for publication and will include hands-on writing practice.